 Historically, the adult voting population would gather at Town Meeting to approve bylaws and budgets.
 As towns grew, these responsibilities were shifted to selected, elected individuals.

-For more information on the duties of various local officials, Boards, Commissions, or Committees, check out “Who’s Who in Local Government” on the Vermont Secretary of State’s website.
+For more information on the duties of various local officials, Boards, Commissions, or Committees, check out the Vermont Secretary of State’s website.